groggero95/tsca/REPORT.md

 Total errors: 0
 ```

-The chosen python script will check the custom implementation launching the executable `test_main` against its internal implementation.
+The chosen python script will check the custom in-library function implementation (launching the executable `test_main`) against its internal infinite-precision implementation.

 To run instead the tests on the Montgomery operations type: